A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: Introduction

 In this paper we use the link between bounded variation follower problems and zero-sum optimal stopping games to study problem (\ref{netprofitintro}).
-That is, we study the zero-sum optimal stopping game (Dynkin game) with value function

-which is naturally associated to (\ref{netprofitintro}).
+That is, we study the ZSOSG (Dynkin game) with value function $v$ (see \eqref{defv} and \eqref{Jey0} below) which is naturally associated to (\ref{netprofitintro}).
 Our analysis is carried out in several steps by means of arguments borrowed from probability and PDE theory.
-Setting $G(C)=\frac{c_{-}}{f_C}C$ in (\ref{netprofitintro}) we have $G_c(C)=\frac{c_{-}}{f_C}$ in (\ref{defvintro}) and we meet usual conditions in the literature on variational methods applied to stochastic games (cf., e.g., \cite{Friedman}, Chapter 16, Section 9).

 We show that $v$ is a bounded, continuous function on $[0,T] \times (0,\infty)$ and that the state space $(t,y) \in [0,T] \times (0,\infty)$ splits into three regions defined via two continuous, bounded and monotone free-boundaries $\hat{y}_{+}$ and $\hat{y}_{-}$.
 The triple $(v, \hat{y}_{+}, \hat{y}_{-})$ solves a free-boundary problem on $[0,T] \times (0,\infty)$ and $v$ fulfills the so-called \textsl{smooth-fit property} along the free-boundaries (cf., e.g., \cite{PeskShir}).
 We use local time-space calculus (cf.\ \cite{Peskir}) to obtain a representation formula for $v$ in terms of the couple $(\hat{y}_{+}, \hat{y}_{-})$ and we show that $(\hat{y}_{+}, \hat{y}_{-})$ uniquely solves a system of non-linear integral equations of Volterra type (see Theorem \ref{Volterra} and Theorem \ref{esistenzaVolterra} below).
 A numerical solution to such system of equations is evaluated and illustrated in Figure \ref{figura}.